matrixinfer-ai/kthena/examples/redis/README.md

 ## When to Deploy Redis

 Redis is required when using the following MatrixInfer features:
-- **KV Cache Plugin** - For caching key-value pairs to improve performance
+- **KV Cache Aware Plugin** - For caching key-value pairs to improve performance
 - **Global Rate Limit** - To share and synchronize the token counts across all gateway pods

 ## Quick Start